-Budgeted cost: £25,000
+Budgeted cost: £17,190

 Activity Evidence that supports this approach Challenge number(s) addressed SEND 1:1 Support 50% of our PP children have additional needs and therefore, we need to ensure that provision is in place to enable the children to make good progress, regardless of the barriers to their learning due to their SEND.
 This highlights the need for the personalised support overview to ensure that provision is specific to each child.
-Interventions to be lead by the class teacher where possible, to ensure quality first teach PPMs to be carried out termly to ensure the support is having an impact SEND Support Plans to highlight those children who are also Pupil Premium Support Plans to be monitored and updated regularly Evidence to support this: PPPMs- support overview to be discussed, reviewed and next steps to be made Resource expenditure Meetings with SENDCo- review of targets on Support Plans 2,3,4 Support Plans SEND support for staff Staff CPD and training 2,3,4 Interventions/differentiated work Timetables 2,3,4
+Interventions to be lead by the class teacher where possible, to ensure quality first teach 2,3,4

-Pupil Premium Personalised Plans Pupil Premium Personalised Plans data 2,3,4 Behaviour Support 2 nurture rooms Provision Staffing Calm Club Lunch Club All
+PPMs to be carried out termly to ensure the support is having an impact SEND Support Plans to highlight those children who are also Pupil Premium Support Plans to be monitored and updated regularly Evidence to support this: PPPMs- support overview to be discussed, reviewed and next steps to be made Resource expenditure Meetings with SENDCo- review of targets on Support Plans Support Plans SEND support for staff Staff CPD and training 2,3,4 Interventions/differentiated work Timetables and Personalised Support Overview 2,3,4 Pupil Premium Personalised Support Overview Pupil Premium Personalised Plans data- implementation and impact of the support given 2,3,4 Behaviour Support CPD and training Nurture room provision and staffing.
+Calm club and Lunch Club All